neoforged/.github/primers/1.21.6/index.md

     - `extractChar` - Extracts a glyph instance submits the element to be rendered.
     - `extractEffect` - Extracts a glyph effect (e.g. drop shadow) submits the element to be rendered.
     - `extractBackground` - Extracts a glyph effect and submits the element to be rendered on the background Z.
+- `net.minecraft.client.gui.navigation.ScreenRectangle`
-- `net.minecraft.client.gui.navigation.ScreenRectangle#transformAxisAligned` now takes in a `Matrix3x2f` instead of a `Matrix4f`
+    - `transformAxisAligned` now takes in a `Matrix3x2f` instead of a `Matrix4f`
+    - `intersects` - Returns whether this rectangle overlaps with another rectangle.
+    - `encompasses` - Returns whether this rectangle contains the entirety of another rectangle.
+    - `transformMaxBounds` - Returns a new rectangle that is moved into a given position by the provided matrix.
 - `net.minecraft.client.gui.render`
     - `GuiRenderer` - A class that renders all submitted elements to the screen.
     - `TextureSetup` - A record that specifies samplers 0-2 for use in a render pipeline.
 The first two textures are arbitrary with the third being for the current lightmap texture.